falkr/reflect-2/README.md

 The backend is split into 3 main parts.
 This consist of FastAPI, SqlAlchemy and Postgres.
 [FastAPI](https://fastapi.tiangolo.com/) is a framework for creating APIs in python.
 [SqlAlchemy](https://docs.sqlalchemy.org) is an ORM (Object Relational Mapper) that makes it easy to work with databases in python.
 [Postgres](https://www.postgresql.org/docs/) is the database used in production.
 In development, sqlite is used.

+## Enrollment

+Students can enroll in a course at the endpoint: `/app/enroll/<semester>/<course id>` or by invitation in the application.
+Teaching assistants can only be enrolled via invitation.

 # Setup & running